-Flink Forward is the leading conference dedicated to Apache Flink, data stream processing, real-time analytics and real-time applications.
+Flink Forward is the conference dedicated to the Apache Flink and stream processing communities.

 The conference gathers an international audience of CTOs/CIOs, developers, data architects, data scientists, Apache Flink core committers, and the stream processing community, to share experiences, exchange ideas and knowledge, and receive hands-on training sessions led by Flink experts.